AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/ICAEXBasicObject/New_Revision.md

 ICAEXBasicObject.New_Revision Method
 ====================================
-AutomationML 2.1 APICreates a new Revision object and inserts it to the collection of Revision objects [Revision][1] either at the beginning or at the end of the sequence, according to the specified optional value.
+Creates a new Revision object and inserts it to the collection of Revision objects [Revision][1] either at the beginning or at the end of the sequence, according to the specified optional value.
 The Revision object is initialized with the provided values.

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)